atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Options for using multiple threads:

 * Allow multithreading - allows a gain in performance for the calculations (recommended).
 * Maximum number of threads - to be chosen according to the computer's CPU.
-The optimal number of threads for the computer in use is automatically proposed by the software.
+The software automatically proposes the optimal number of threads for the computer in use.
-* Threads priority - allows to define the priority of the threads in competition with other ongoing processes.
+* Threads priority - allows defining the priority of the threads in competition with other ongoing processes.

 .. image:: img/preferences-adv-multithreading.png
    :align: center